jrief/django-formset/docs/source/dual-selector.rst

 By default, Django handles the necessary mapping model for a many-to-many relation by itself.
 In some situations one might want to add additional `fields to that intermediate mapping model`_, for example to sort the selected opinions according to the user's preference.
-This is where the special field ``SortableManyToManyField`` becomes useful.
+This is where the special model field :class:`formset.fields.SortableManyToManyField` becomes useful.

 .. _fields to that intermediate mapping model: https://docs.djangoproject.com/en/stable/topics/db/models/#intermediary-manytomany

 As example, consider a poll application where a user can select one or more opinions.
 We therefore need a many-to-many relationship between the poll entity and the chosen opinions, so we typically would use a ``ManyToManyField`` to represent this relationship.
-However, users shall also be allowed to weigh their chosen opinions.
-We can handle this by providing our own intermediate many-to-many mapping model named ``WeightedOpinion``, which contains two foreign keys, one onto our ``PollModel``, the other onto our ``OpinionModel`` and additionally a number field to specify the weighting .
+However, users shall also be allowed to *weigh* their chosen opinions.
+We can handle this by providing our own intermediate many-to-many mapping model named ``WeightedOpinion``, which contains two foreign keys, one onto our ``PollModel``, the other onto our ``OpinionModel`` and additionally a number field to specify the weighting.

 .. code-block:: python